Applying Backing to Fishing Reels

-I decided to write this to share my thoughts on the use of backing for Lake Ontario fishing charter reels.
-I have seen on many message boards questions pertaining to this issue which has given me the inspiration to write this.
+I decided to share my thoughts on applying backing to fishing reels.
+The right type of backing for Lake Ontario fishing charter reels is important.
+I have seen on many message boards questions pertaining to this issue.
 The two most popular questions are how much and what type of backing?
 This article will attempt to not only answer these two questions but also the reason(s) why we use what we use while Lake Ontario fishing.

 I used to belong to the school of filling my different reels up to capacity with one specific line type and I would then replace as necessary the whole amount of line when needed.
 The more that I chartered and fished, the more it seemed I was replacing line.
 This was getting expensive, especially in a business that is hard to make any money at in the first place.
 It was also time consuming to strip the old fishing line off and replace it with the new.
 So I began to use backing to cut down on the cost of refilling reels.
 With the advent of copper fishing we also had to inherently use backing at the very start.
 The use of copper on the eastern end of Lake Ontario requires us to use large capacity reels with huge amounts of copper to achieve depth and a sufficient amount of backing to allow for deployment and fish runs.
 A lake Ontario king salmon can run out several hundred feet of line after the initial strike so there has to be enough backing to allow for this to prevent from being spooled.